FE-CTF 2023 - Brute force ahoy

 The Challenge

-When first opening the challenge page I was greeted by a simple login form with a username and password field.
-Attempting to log in, I was met with increasingly absurd password requirements, ranging from “password must be at least 10 characters long” to “sum of digits in password must be a cube” - presumably these would be the subject of the challenge.
+When first opening the challenge page, you’re greeted by a simple login form with a username and password field.
+Attempting to log in, I was met with increasingly absurd password requirements — I’ve emulated it below, in case you want to join the fun:

-There are no rules for the username, and no clues are given to its value.
-From an earlier challenge in the same series, I knew that the login system would accept arbitrary usernames.
+Based on an earlier challenge in the same series, I assumed that the login system would accept arbitrary usernames.
 Presumably, the password would be the same: as long as it fulfilled the requirements, the login would go through and the flag be mine.

 Initial thoughts and prayers

-Cracking the password would most likely involve brute-forcing it locally, trying out combinations of strings until one fulfilled all the rules.
+Cracking the password would probably involve brute-forcing it locally, trying out combinations of strings until one fulfilled all the password requirements.

 With a bit of napkin math, it quickly became clear that this was somewhat infeasible to do naïvely.
-Although the password must be a palindrome, and we’d therefore only have to generate 5-10 characters to get the password to the required 10-20 character requirement, that still meant more than possibilities if using the 95 characters the code considered ASCII.
+Although the password must be a palindrome, and we’d therefore only have to generate 5-10 characters to get the password to the required 10-20 characters, that still meant more than possible strings to go through (since the code only considered 95 different characters to be valid).
+Even if we could generate a billion strings a second, that’d take over 1897 years!

-I’d therefore have to limit the available possibilities as much as possible, in a way that could be implemented as early as possible in the brute force process.
-Although there are many ways to cut down on the required work, it seemed like the most promising way was to focus on the “must encode to purely lowercase letters in Base64” requirement.
+Although there are many ways to cut down on the required work, it seemed like the most promising was to focus on the “Base64 encoding must contain only lowercase letters” requirement.

 Aside: Base64 encoding